Homotopy classes of gauge fields and the lattice: The spaces of extended LG fields

-The fact that the group $G_{\cC}$ acts on the set of extended lattice gauge fields compatible with a given standard lattice gauge field $\mathrm{PT}^{0}_{\Gamma}\in\cM_{\Gamma}$ is essentially a consequence of lemma \ref{lemma:torsor}: the action of a given component on an extension class is given by pointwise left multiplication of representatives, the boundary relations in homotopy are introduced to ensure that the vanishing of the obstruction to the existence of extensions to the interior of a cell $\partial\overline{c_{\sigma'}}$ on an extended lattice gauge field is preserved under the action on $G_{\cC}$.
-Similarly, the multiplicative relations in homotopy are introduced to ensure that the compatibility conditions \eqref{eq:comp-cond-ext} of an extended lattice gauge field are preserved under the action on $G_{\cC}$, a fact that is possible due to the abelian nature of the homotopy groups of $G$ and that the action is left and right simultaneously.
-Moreover, since for a given $k$-cell $c_{\sigma'}$, the set of extension classes to its interior, given a fixed boundary homotopy data is a torsor for $\pi_{k}(G,e)$, it readily follows that the stabilizer in $G_{\cC}$ of any extended lattice gauge field is equal to the identity.
+\begin{proof} That $G_{\cC}$ acts on the set of ELG fields compatible with a given lattice gauge field $\mathrm{PT}_{\Gamma}\in\cM_{\Gamma}$ is a consequence of lemma \ref{lemma:torsor}: the action of a given component on an extension class is given by pointwise left multiplication of representatives, the boundary relations in homotopy are introduced to ensure that the vanishing of the obstruction to the existence of extensions to the interior of a cell $\partial\overline{c_{\sigma'}}$ on an ELG field is preserved under the action on $G_{\cC}$.
+Similarly, the multiplicative relations in homotopy are introduced to ensure that the compatibility conditions \eqref{eq:comp-cond-ext} of an ELG field are preserved under the action on $G_{\cC}$, a fact that is possible due to the abelian nature of the homotopy groups of $G$ and that the action is left and right simultaneously.
+Moreover, since for a given $k$-cell $c_{\sigma'}$, the set of extension classes to its interior given a fixed boundary homotopy data is a principal homogeneous space for $\pi_{k}(G,e)$, it readily follows that the stabilizer in $G_{\cC}$ of any ELG field is equal to the identity.

-The same applies for the group $H_{\min}$ acting on the set of cores compatible with a given groupoid homomorphism $\mathrm{PT}^{0}_{\min}:\cP^{0}_{\min}\to G$, recalling the defining relation \eqref{eq:clutching}, as a consequence of corollary \ref{cor:core}.
+The same applies to the group $H_{\min}$ acting on the set of cores compatible with a given groupoid homomorphism $\mathrm{PT}_{\Gamma,\min}:\cP_{\Gamma,\min}\to G$, recalling the defining relation \eqref{eq:clutching}, as a consequence of corollary \ref{cor:core}.
 The invariance of $H_{\min}$ under the triadic action ensures that the action of any of its elements in a core is also invariant under the corresponding triadic action.
-Moreover, as before, the boundary relations in homotopy ensure that the vanishing of obstructions to existence of extensions are preserved under the action of $H_{\min}$ on a core.
-Together with the inversion relations determined by all $\ker(\mu_{vw})$, we ensure that conditions (a) and (b) in corollary \ref{cor:core} are preserved.
+Moreover, the boundary relations in homotopy ensure that the vanishing of obstructions to existence of extensions are preserved under the action of $H_{\min}$ on a core.
+Together with the inversion relations determined by all $\ker(\mu_{vw})$, we ensure that conditions (a) and (b) in corollary \ref{cor:core} are preserved. \end{proof}